brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 #### Delayed replicas

-We talked about replication lags, some of the problems that we can have when this lag increases too much, and how to deal with these problems.
-Now, sometimes we may actually _want_ this lag.
+We talked about replication lags, some of the problems that we can have when this lag increases too much, and how to deal with these problems, but sometimes we may actually _want_ this lag.
 In other words, we want a _delayed replica_.

 We will not really read (or write) from this replica, it will just sit there,